Skip to content

 Two wetlands in the Wimmera system are also included in the environmental watering program.

-Dock Lake, one of the Wimmera’s large terminal lakes near Horsham, would have naturally filled via spills from nearby Green Lake when there was significant run-off from the northern edge of the Grampians.
+Dock Lake, near Horsham, would have naturally filled via spills from nearby Green Lake when there was significant run-off from the northern edge of the Grampians.
 In the 1930s, Dock Lake was modified to allow it to be used as a water storage for irrigation supply in the Wimmera-Mallee system.
-Dock Lake was removed from the supply system after the completion of the Wimmera-Mallee pipeline in 2010.
-Water can be actively delivered to Dock Lake from Green Lake via a gravity-fed channel.
+Dock Lake was removed from the supply system after the Wimmera-Mallee Pipeline was completed in 2010.
+Water can be actively delivered to Dock Lake from Green Lake via a gravity-fed channel when there is sufficient water in Green Lake.

 Ranch Billabong, near Dimboola, is located on land managed by the Barengi Gadjin Land Council Aboriginal Corporation.
 The billabong was disconnected from the Wimmera River by changes to a road that traverses land between the river and the billabong.
 Restoring elements of the natural water regime at Ranch Billabong aims to improve habitat for native animal and plant communities and is an important outcome for Traditional Owners and their Nations.